haiodo/Tenniarb/sources/macos/Tenniarb/docs/readme.md

 ### Creating and managing items on diagram layer.

+Item is a key point element of any diagram, it represent structure point of interest, it could contain any set of properties, properties could be groupped and represent a tree structured document.
+Main property of every item its his `name`.
+But name is not uniq representation so it could be multiple items with same name.

+Item positioned on diagram using `pos x y` property.

 On every selected layer items could be managed using items main panel.

 After layer is selected we could use selection, modification and addition of new items.

 Adding new items to diagram layer: